 Your computer, on the other hand, doesn’t need anything to watch IPTV.
-Once you sign up for a service, you can use it to stream whatever you want in any of the IPTV formats (which we’ll discuss next).
+Once you sign up for a service, you can use it to live stream whatever you want in any of the IPTV formats (which we’ll discuss next).

 So if you can mirror your screen to your TV, you can watch IPTV without a set-top box.